 The letsencrypt --apache command will take you through the process, and automatically configure apache with your certificate.
 It will ask you for an e-mail address for notifications when your certificate is about to expire.

 Certificates expire in just 90 days, but since the process of renewal is automatic, this will not matter.
 You can setup a cron or systemd job to automate renewal.
+Otherwise simply type sudo letsencrypt when it is time to renew your certificates.

 Reasons why you should move to HTTPS